;

 I’ve attempted to curl my hair with a flat iron and it’s a total disaster.
 But I find it super easy to use a curling iron, so that’s the method I use.
 Almost every single time I curl my hair, someone asks me how I do it.
 I’ve even written a blog post on it because I was asked so many times.
 And while practice makes perfect, I do believe the right curling iron will make it SO much easier, and it will make your hair look so much better.

-T3 Curling Iron Review
+T3 Curling Iron Review + How it compares to cheaper curling irons

 I am a loyal T3 Curling Iron user, and I’ll share why in this post.
 When I first started curling my hair, I used a Hot Tools curling iron and loved it.
 It worked great for a few years until the spring broke, and since I was going to replace it anyway, I did a little research to see what else was out there.
 I had seen a few people talk about T3 hair tools, and when I saw that Nordstrom carried T3, I decided to try it (gotta love Nordstrom’s return policy).
-I was blown away by how great it was – I had no idea what I had been missing!
+I was blown away by how great it was – I had no idea what I had been missing.

 T3 makes a lot of curling irons, including 4 sets as well as an option to create your own set with a convertible curling iron and attachments.
 They’re all a little different, so you’ll want to do a little research based on what you’re looking for.
 But almost all of their curling irons have the below features.